Red Cross parcel

-Red Cross parcel refers to packages containing mostly food, tobacco and personal hygiene items sent by the International Association of the Red Cross to prisoners of war during the First and Second World Wars, as well as at other times.
-It can also refer to medical parcels and so-called "release parcels" provided during World War II.
+Red Cross parcel refers to packages containing mostly food, tobacco and personal hygiene items sent by the International Association of the Red Cross to prisoners of war (POWs) during the First and Second World Wars, as well as at other times.
+It can also refer to medical parcels and so-called "release parcels" provided during the Second World War.

-The Red Cross arranged them in accordance with the provisions of the Geneva Convention of 1929.
-During World War II these packages augmented the often-meager and deficient diets in the POW camps, contributing greatly to prisoner survival and an increase in morale.
+The Red Cross arranged them in accordance with the provisions of the Geneva Convention on Prisoners of War (1929).
+During the Second World War these packages augmented the often-meagre and deficient diets in the prisoner-of-war camps, contributing greatly to prisoner survival and an increase in morale.
 Modern Red Cross food parcels provide basic food and sanitary needs for persons affected by natural disasters, wars, political upheavals or similar events.

 More recent catastrophes involving delivery of Red Cross parcels include events in Georgia, Thailand and Great Britain.

-World War I
+First World War

-The Australian Red Cross reported dispatching a total of 395,695 food parcels and 36,339 clothing parcels to Allied POWs in Germany and Turkey during the course of World War I. Food parcels were also sent to needy civilians in Belgium and France.
+The Australian Red Cross reported dispatching a total of 395,695 food parcels and 36,339 clothing parcels to Allied POWs in Germany and Turkey during the course of the First World War.
+Food parcels were also sent to needy civilians in Belgium and France.

-British PoWs during World War I were supplied with food parcels by the British Central Prisoners of War Committee of the Joint War Organisation, the combined Red Cross and Order of St John.
+British POWs during the First World War were supplied with food parcels by the British Central Prisoners of War Committee of the Joint War Organisation, the combined Red Cross and Order of St John.
 When the Central Powers refused to allow food to be sent to prisoners of war by the British government, the British Red Cross had stepped forward.
 Packages containing food and conveniences were sent fortnightly to POWs.
 Donations collected from the public for these parcels reached £674,908 19s 1d.
 A total of £5,145,458 16s 9d was spent.
 By the end of the war, some 9,000,000 food parcels and 800,000 clothing parcels had been despatched by various organisations to British prisoners abroad.

 French POWs were required to pay for parcels sent to them through a French commission; these packages included potted chicken, various pâtés, and even bottled wine.
 Indigent French POWs could receive parcels with lower-quality food for free, from the "Vetement du Prisonnier" which liaised actively with the Croix-Rouge française.